This article appeared on Tiny Buddha.

 Why so much pressure?
 In our lives, who makes the rules?

-But here’s what I think: I would never decide to have a child out of fear.
-It’s not a child’s job to complete their parent or make them happy, just as it isn’t our partners’ job.
+Our baby girl is almost one year old at the time of writing this post.
+She wasn’t conceived out of fear.
+It’s not a child’s job to complete their parents or make them happy, just as it isn’t our partners’ job.
 Children are meant to come to life for themselves, not to fill a void or make us feel whole and complete.
 Happiness is a personal responsibility, with or without children.
 But not everyone sees it this way.

 So many people live their precious years ticking boxes or following norms imposed on them by others, trying to fulfill other peoples’ requirements and expectations.
 I find this heartbreaking.
 Some do not go for their dreams because they feel afraid or guilty.
 They wouldn’t want to disappoint anyone, especially their dear ones.